jm24travelz/GET/README.md

 **5.Proximity sensor measurement was inaccurate (Software)**

-During the construction of the hardware, we realized that the proximity sensor values fluctuate very often when any object is placed near the sensor.
+<p align="justify">During the construction of the hardware, we realized that the proximity sensor values fluctuate very often when any object is placed near the sensor.
 Furthermore, we realized that the sensor only works after a certain distance based on the experiments we did (>5cm).
-Hence, we decided to give a range for the different distances.
+Hence, we decided to give a range for the different distances. </p>

 Red: < 10cm